marcwallach/welcomeBach/README.md

 [GPLv3](https://gnu.org/licenses/gpl.html)

-This script is a Bash adaptation of the original Python [welcomeBach](https://github.com/ofefo/welcomeBach) by [Fefo](https://ofefo.com.br) (go check out his work), with in turn is inspired by [Koan](https://github.com/a-moreira/Koan).
+This script is a Bash adaptation of the original Python [welcomeBach](https://github.com/ofefo/welcomeBach) by [Fefo](https://ofefo.com.br) (go check out his work), which in turn is inspired by [Koan](https://github.com/a-moreira/Koan).